labulakalia/flutter-tvos-demo/README.md

 - Not all pods will compile. `ios` target is used and some API&#39;s are not supported by `tvos`.
 E.g. WebView
 - No debugging capabilities
-- No Apple TV look and feel widgets, no integration of virtual keyboard, ...
+- No Apple TV look and feel widgets, no integration of virtual keyboard (it is possible to create native view in the app for this), ...
 - Resource monitoring is not supported by tvos (using flutter tools)

 ## Known Issues
 - When a debug version is installed on a simulator or Apple TV device, then the app will not load when selected on screen.
 It will only load from the xcode debugger.
 This is not an issue for release builds.
 This has most likely to do with the fact that the app is trying to connect to 127.0.0.1 which is not started because the flutter tools are not used.

 ## Supported devices
+- 3.27.4: minimum tvOS 13.0
-- Apple tvOS 12.0 or later
+- older versions: minimum tvOS 12.0

 ## Workarounds